daniel-molina/visualequation/README.md

 $ python3 -m pip install --user --upgrade visualequation

-On the other hand, if you have the sources, the first step is to generate the LaTeX symbols used by the program:
+On the other hand, if you have the sources, you can first generate a package

-$ python3 populate_symbols.py

-It will late a bit.

-After that, you can generate a package

 $ python3 setup.py bdist_wheel

-and install it
+It will late a bit since it will generate some icons from LaTeX.
+After that, you can install the package by

 $ python3 -m pip install --user dist/visualequation-\<version\>-py3-none-any.whl